 Stick to designated paths or tracks.
 This will mean you are less likely to damage habitat or disturb vulnerable wildlife.
 You may be on a protected site such as an SSSI where the fauna and flora should not be disturbed.

 Make sure you know the protected status of a species you are photographing and the laws that protect them.
-Photography can be seen as an criminal offence with some species.
+Photographing some species during the breeding season can be seen as a criminal offence.

 Don't use tape lures

 Playing calls to birds, particularly on a nest, can disrupt their natural behaviour and put chicks at risk.

 Always put the welfare of the animal first.